Target Usage: To make use of multiple timelines of work in a local repository.

 Deleting a branch deletes the corresponding branch ref from the revision history (it does not delete any commits).
 The impact of the loss of the branch ref depends on whether the branch has been merged.

-When you delete a branch that has been merged, the commits of the branch will still exist in the history and will be safe.
+When you delete a branch that has been merged, the commits of the branch will remain in the history and be safe.
 Only the branch ref is lost.

 gitGraph BT: